 Most of the saloons quickly moved to the new town site.
 The other business would soon follow and new ones opened up, including a bottling plant for soft drinks.

 The new location, titled by its owner J.T.
-McWilliams, as the “Original” Las Vegas Townsite, would bustle with activity, for a few months.
+McWilliams, as the “Original” Las Vegas Townsite, would bustle with activity, but only for a few months.

 However, the tent town called “Las Vegas” had one more move before it would settle down.